Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

 - Halved length of Headshot Post Process Effect.
 - Item Animations Enabling button unbound by default.
 - Proper flashlight light position by hibaruza DLTXed: no more "illuminated hand".
+- Fixed the font colors errors for the Spanish translation so disabling Tactical Fonts is not needed anymore.
+- WPO "bad guns parts" will always be bad, and not 59% anymore.
+- Restored proper armor exchange dialogue in English.
+- Small compatibility fix for people disabling BHS so the game doesn't crash when being shot at.

 **Bugfixes**